mlange-42/yarner/guide/src/multiple-code-files.md

 ## Multiple files from a single document

-It is possible to generate multiple code files from a single documentation source file through code blocks named with file paths, prefixed with `file:` (the default, configutable).
+It is possible to generate multiple code files from a single documentation source file through code blocks named with file paths, prefixed with `file:` (the default, configurable).

 Besides `main.rs`, a file `main.rs.md` with the following content would also create a file `src/lib.rs`: